Skip to main content

 This means your chats will not be used for training.
 They may still be stored briefly for safety monitoring, but they will not help teach the AI.

 Only type things into ChatGPT that you would be comfortable saying out loud in a coffee shop.
-If it is truly private, keep it offline.
+If it is truly private or sensitive, keep it offline.

 There are a lot of misunderstandings about ChatGPT floating around.
-Let us clear some up:
+Let us set the record straight:

 "ChatGPT knows everything."

 Not true.
-ChatGPT's knowledge has a cutoff date, meaning it does not know about very recent events.
-It can also make mistakes.
+ChatGPT can make mistakes, and it sometimes presents incorrect information very confidently.
 Always double-check important facts, especially about health, legal, or financial matters.

 "ChatGPT is spying on me."